Help Nicholas Fight Cancer

 My name is Andrew and we were just your average family of four.
 Everything was great.
 We have two boys who are both honors students, the oldest Andy is in college on scholarship and the youngest Nicholas is a junior in high school.
 Then one day the youngest, Nicholas wakes up with a pain in his neck.
 It doesn't go away and soon he starts feeling pain down his arm.
 You take him to the doctor and they do an MRI.
 The next day you are called in by the doctor that tells you your 16 year old son has a large tumor growing in his neck and its wrapped around the nerves going to the right side of his body.
 A biopsy reveals that it is a rare bone cancer called Ewings Sarcoma.
 Smaller tumors are also found in his lungs.
 A families worst nightmare begins.

-Nicholas is now 17 years old and a science honors student at West Boca High School.
+Nicholas was a 17 year old and a science honors student at West Boca High School.
 He is one of the kindest and most polite kids you can meet.
 He loves playing Nintendo and going to events like Comicon.
 One day he hopes to write his own games.
 But for now his life is on hold since he is unable to go to school because of the intensity of the chemo therapy.

 To fight this cancer Nicholas has gone through 12 months of intense chemotherapy (13 sessions) to attack the cancer which has spread in his body.
 The tumor was inoperable since it is wrapped around the nerves to his arm and chest.
 The only option was radiation, but standard x-ray radiation is very risky because of the location of the tumor in proximity to the spine.
 The best option was proton radiation, which is highly focuses and allows higher doses to be delivered to the tumor without radiating surrounding tissue.
 There are only a few facilities in the nation that are equiped for this kind of treatment.
 The closest one to us was in Jacksonville, Florida.
 We had to travel to Jacksonville and rent an apartment there for 3 months while he was being treated.
 During this time his throat completely closed off and he had to be fed via an IV for four months till his throat healed.